Feastio

 Joanna's Market at Signor Vineyards

 Aside from booking a 19th-century cottage on the main street in historic Fredericksburg, I didn't plan for our first visit, a Memorial Day weekend getaway.
+A few days before Kel and I departed, I asked my friend Amy, a Texas wine specialist, for winery recommendations.
+Meanwhile, my girlfriend asked her friend who lives in Fredericksburg for his tips.

-I took a breath, relaxed, and realized that we'd have a good time together regardless of whether we got to all the best wineries.
+I felt overwhelmed by the advice we received and my online research, which showed that some wineries required reservations or only served wine club members.
+I took a deep breath, relaxed, and realized we'd have a good time together regardless of whether we visited all the best wineries.
 And we could always go back.

 Wine tasting menu at Signor Vineyards